AmedeoRom/StarEstate/README.md

 - The metallicity distribution was renormalized to have a maximum of [Fe/H] = 0.5, i.e. roughly 3 times Solar metallicity
 - Depending on the chosen galaxy shape:
   - **"elliptical"** --> nothing changes in the galactic distribution.
-Linear distribution of radial angles.
+Uniform distribution of radial angles.
   - **"spiral"** --> every star is given a probability to be on a specific Milky Way arm.

 ## Samplers and efficient calculations